 I primarily work in the medium of paint but am using film as part of my visual language in my examination of Earlsfort Terrace.
 Key contributors to the film strand of this body of work include the sound recordist John Brennan, composer/performer Seán Carpio, and cinematographer Colm Hogan, all of whom are collaborating with me in realising a filmic exploration of place through percussion and imagery.

-An honours graduate in Fine Art from Galway, Noelle has exhibited in many group shows in Ireland including Tulca, Éigse, and The Claremorris Open.
-She was a finalist in the 2015 international biennial neo:artprize exhibition in Bolton, UK and was selected for The Open West exhibition in Cheltenham, UK.
-Solo shows include 'Recollect' which took place in June 2016 in association with the Galway University Arts Trust.
-She has received an Emerging Irish Artist Residency Award from the Burren College of Art and 126 Gallery, and an Individual Artist Bursary from Galway County Council in 2014 and 2016.
+An honours graduate in Fine Art from GMIT (2011), Noelle Gallagher has exhibited in numerous shows in Ireland including Tulca, Éigse, and The Claremorris Open.
+She was a finalist in the 2015 international biennial neo:artprize exhibition in Bolton, UK and was selected for The Open West exhibition in Cheltenham.
+Solo shows include 'Recollect' which took place in June 2016 in association with the Galway University Arts Trust and her forthcoming exhibition at the Linenhall Arts Centre in January 2018.
+She has received an Emerging Irish Artist Residency Award from the Burren College of Art and 126 Gallery, and Individual Artist Bursaries from Galway County Council.